 - for registration and participation in cma.ca, member forums, publications, courses, and community of interest;

-- to communicate information about CMA member benefits and provide CMA Member services, such as the delivery of publications, clinical resources, financial services, travel reservations, e-panels, etc.);
+- to communicate information about CMA member benefits and provide CMA Member services, such as the delivery of publications, clinical resources, travel reservations, e-panels, etc.;

-- to gain insight, to develop and market products and services tailored to the interests of CMA members and the purchasers of our products and services;
+- to gain insight, to develop and market products and services (including those provided by MDFM and other third-party service providers) that are tailored to the interests of physicians and the purchasers of our products and services;

 - to update information in our contact database;